Who we are and what we do

 - Diabetes deterioration

 Palliative/end of life crisis support is also provided to people who aren’t receiving care, as well as help for unpaid carers in crisis.

-The Two Hour Crisis Response Service does not replace 999.
+The Two Hour Urgent Community Response UCR) Service does not replace 999.
 If you or someone you know is in serious or life-threatening mental health crisis and requires emergency mental or physical care, dial 999 immediately

 About the team